Introduction to SQL Injection

 In SQL, we have a concept called SQL Injection.
 This technique is used to inject the code.
 SQLi (It is also known as a type of hacking, i.e., injection attack.)
 It is also known as the web hacking technique.

 If a website or an application is poorly designed, then these attacks may harm the entire system.
-At this point, cybersecurity comes into the picture.
+So at this point, cybersecurity comes into the picture.

 The behavior of SQL Injection